restatedev/documentation/docs/services/sdk/overview.md

 Restate offers a Typescript SDK to author Restate services using Typescript.

 :::tip
-To get started quickly, have a look at our [Typescript service template](https://github.com/restatedev/node-template)!
+To get started quickly, use the [Typescript service template generator](https://github.com/restatedev/node-template-generator)!
 :::

 ## Installation